mohitpai/journey-optimizer.en/help/using/direct-mail/create-direct-mail.md

 1. From the campaign configuration screen, click the **[!UICONTROL Edit content]** button to configure the extraction file content.

-1. Configure the extraction file properties:
+1. Adjust the extraction file properties:

-   1. Define the name of the extraction file in in the **[!UICONTROL Filename]** field.
+   1. Specify the desired **[!UICONTROL Filename]** for the extraction file.

-   1. Enable the **[!UICONTROL Append timestamp to export filename]** option if you want to automatically add a timestamp to the file name specified above.
+   1. Optionally, enable the **[!UICONTROL Append timestamp to export filename]** option if you want to add an automatic timestamp to the specified file name.

    1. Sometimes you may need to add information at the beginning or at the end of the extraction file.
 To do this, use the **[!UICONTROL Notes]** field then specify if you want to include the note as header or footer.

       ![](assets/direct-mail-properties.png)

-1. Configure the information to be displayed as columns into the extraction file:
+1. Configure the columns and the information to be displayed in the extraction file:

-   1. Click the **[!UICONTROL Add]** button to add a new column.
+   1. Click the **[!UICONTROL Add]** button to create a new column.

-   1. A **[!UICONTROL Formatting]** pane displays on the right-hand side, allowing you to configure the selected column.
+   1. The **[!UICONTROL Formatting]** pane displays on the right-hand side, allowing you to set up the selected column.
 Specify a **[!UICONTROL Label]** for the column.

    1. In the **[!UICONTOL Data]** field, select the profile attributes to display using the [Expression Editor](../personalization/personalization-build-expressions.md).